brycelangille/Quarentine-Trivia-Game/README.md

 2. Create a secound player ability
 3. Create a score board
 4. Additional CSS to make players want to engage
+5. Make app both Landscape and portiot mode for mobile

 **Project Schedule**
 Meeting with Mick: Monday, May 11th,